decentraland/adr/content/ADR-164-quests.poc.md

 - Start Quest

-There would be several ways to discovery a Quest.
+There would be several ways to discover a Quest.
 The user may be interested to start any of them.

 ```mermaid
 sequenceDiagram